Spotlight: 2019—The AMS Centennial Year!

 Are You Attending the Annual Meeting in Phoenix?

-the 99th AMS Annual Meeting community!
+Be sure to check out the !
 This special event community is a designated online space where registered attendees can gather to talk about the meeting and connect with fellow attendees.
 We hope you’ll participate!

-Community Thread of the Month: High Cirrus
+Community Thread of the Month:

 One of the Community’s top threads covers the topic of cirrus at high altitudes, including observations and underestimations.
 Join the conversation today!